ComprosoftCEO/lines-of-battle/game-server/Protocol.md

 # Game Server Protocol

 The following document details the protocol for interacting with the game server.
+All types from this document have been compiled into a single [Protocol.ts](Protocol.ts) TypeScript file.

 ## Connecting to the Server